 One ex-editor stated:

-‘despite being central to the scientific process [refereeing] was largely unstudied until various pioneers—including Stephen Lock, former editor of the BMJ, and Drummond Rennie, deputy editor of JAMA— urged that it could and should be studied.
-Studies so far have shown that it is slow, expensive, ineffective, something of a lottery, prone to bias and abuse, and hopeless at spotting errors and fraud.’
+Despite being central to the scientific process [refereeing] was largely unstudied until various pioneers—including Stephen Lock, former editor of the BMJ, and Drummond Rennie, deputy editor of JAMA— urged that it could and should be studied.
+Studies so far have shown that it is slow, expensive, ineffective, something of a lottery, prone to bias and abuse, and hopeless at spotting errors and fraud

 Failure to do quality literature searches

 A closely related problem is that these errors with references to published papers are often generated by the failure of the doctors who write these papers to do quality literature searches.
 Better (librarian assisted) searches would lead them more successfully to appropriate papers in the field.
 An important reason for these failures is the shortage of, and failure to use, professional librarians.
-It is well recognised that a unsophisticated search using a database like PubMed (which is all most doctors do) finds barely half of the relevant material — yet the great majority of published papers use that inadequate strategy .
+It is recognised that a unsophisticated search using a database like PubMed (which is all most doctors do) finds barely half of the relevant material — yet the great majority of published papers use that inadequate strategy .

 Key principles of science have been forgotten: first, the principal that everything must be open to refutation (and refutation goes hand-in-hand with replication).
 A Journal cannot describe itself as a ‘scientific’ journal if it does not publish criticism and refutation of previous material — yet that is what has happened, effectively, in much of scientific publishing.
 With surprisingly little comment.
 Many journals now have no facility for publishing comment on previous papers.
-If they do, they frequently refuse to publish responses unless submitted within an arbitrarily defined, and short, period of time after the publication in question.
+If they do, they frequently refuse to publish responses unless submitted within an arbitrarily defined and short period after the publication in question.
 Furthermore, they frequently impose an arbitrary and short word limit on comments which debars detailed arguments .

 Second, another key principle is that nothing is established in science, unless it has been replicated — preferably more than once.
 Journals discourage and reject papers replicating previous work [28-30].
 Such journals are not entitled to be called scientific journals.
-This subject has recently received much coverage in psychology, and is at least as important in medicine.
+This subject has recently received much coverage in psychology and is at least as important in medicine.